winwisely99/web/README.md

     - images
     - specific strings in the layout directory

-- Run 'make build' to build after importing WinWisely content into Let's Encrypt base
+- Run `$ make build` to build after importing WinWisely content into Let's Encrypt base

-- Run 'make run' to start the server
+- Run `$ make run` to start the server

-- Run 'make open' to launch browser to see the build locally
+- Run `$ make open` to launch browser to see the build locally

 ## Modifying Content